JKamlah/AST-PST-Tablerecognizer/README.md

 Copyright (c) 2020 Universitätsbibliothek Mannheim

-Author:
+Projectmanagement
+ * Moritz Lubcyk
+ * Moritz Hennicke

+Software
  * [Jan Kamlah](https://github.com/jkamlah)

-**GTReval** is an OSS.
+**Linefinder** is an OSS.
 You may use it under the terms of the Apache 2.0 License.
 See [LICENSE](./LICENSE) for details.